eeonevision/anychaindb/README.md

 - **Non-validator** node keeps the state and sends the transactions to validator nodes.
 The can be ease connected to the network because this type is not validates transaction.

 #### Configure network
 If you want to connect to existing network, then all you need is *genesis.json* and *config.toml* files from the ran network.
-Place in to config folder and process to the next section.
+Place in to config folder and follow to the next section.
 Configure a new network is little more sophisticated.
+Firstly you need to deploy a validator nodes, then join non-validator nodes to network.
 About this we will discuss later... (todo)

+Examples of network configs placed [here](deploy/DOCKER/examples/schemas).
 #### Deploy network
 Deploy a network with the shell script: